daithioc95/MS1/README.md

   - Using the lightest and darkest colors from the map, I input this to https://mycolor.space/ to generate a 3 color gradient and that's when I chose a teal-like #5FFBF1 as my primary site color.
   - This color was used as the header font color throughout.
   - Paragraph font was a standard black color throughout.
-  - Other features I decided on were a progress bar for skills, I took inspiration for thing for the mini-project as it is a great was to visually portray my skills.
+  - Other features I decided on were a progress bar for skills, I took inspiration for this from the CodeInstitutes mini-project as it is a great way to visually portray my skills.
   - Font Awesome Icons were used throughout the website to provide more information on sections and links.

 ### Skeleton Plane